JSantana20/pca-eigenfaces/Deep Learning/README.md

 # Deep Learning Projects
 This folder contains some of the DL projects I have been working on.
-These have been developed with TensorFLow and are written in Python.
+These have been developed with TensorFlow and are written in Python.